galaxyproject/training-material/topics/galaxy-ui/tutorials/rstudio/tutorial.md

 > {: .solution}
 {: .question}

-We will not discuss now on where to look for the libraries and packages that contain functions you want to use.
+We will not discuss now, where to look for the libraries and packages that contain functions you want to use.
 For now, be aware that two important ones are:
 1. [CRAN](https://cran.r-project.org/): the main repository for R
 2. [Bioconductor](http://bioconductor.org/): a popular repository for bioinformatics-related R packages